-- Mathematics originates with Greeks.
-Babylonians and Egyptians had many computations but no proofs. - A common sense proof is a way to justify your reasoning systematically so that the truth is democratically verified.
-That is, most people agree with the statements.
-(Science starts with Ionians in the same way.) - It is generally considered that Greeks valued reason, logic, and arguments very much for some reasons.
-These form foundations of the Roman age and the modern age. - Greeks started a system of definitions, theorems, and proofs.
-Plato is said to be the last of the Pythagorians.
-This forms a beginning of the western civilizations.
+- Mathematics originates with Pythagoras.
+Babylonians and Egyptians had many computations but no proofs. - Proofs are ways to justify your reasoning systematically so that the truth is democratically verified.
+That is most people agree with the statements.
+(Science starts with Ionians in the same way.)